mpelleau/acp-winter2024/_pages/connexions.md

 published: true
 ---

-All the course materials will be available on the Caseine plateform, [here] (https://moodle.caseine.org/course/view.php?id=1075).
+All the course materials will be available on the Caseine plateform, [here](https://moodle.caseine.org/course/view.php?id=1075).

 If you already have a Caseine or an academic account.
 You can login to Caseine and enter the course with the following password: ACPWS2024.